Locations:

 Advertisement

-How do you treat bronchospasm at home?
+How do you treat it at home?

-Some experts believe that breathing exercises can reduce your risk of bronchospasm.
-However, research is ongoing and more evidence is needed in this area.
-Even so, these exercises can’t stop a bronchospasm once it’s started.
-If you are prone to bronchospasms, ask your healthcare provider how to best manage them.
+Some providers believe breathing exercises can reduce your risk of bronchospasm.
+But research is ongoing, and it needs more evidence.
+Even so, breathing exercises can’t stop a bronchospasm once it has started.

 Outlook / Prognosis